 Then at 20:30 in the Peekay clip we hear a “witness” say that it all went down at “just after 11:00 PM.”
 Then at 21:40 we hear Johnny-on-Spot Richard Gutjahr, who filmed the truck, stating it “was a little after 11:00 when the truck approached”.
 These accounts violate the law of non-contradiction given that the official narrative said it started at 10:30 PM.
 At 11:00 PM (23:00) the crowd was gone.
 The stagecrafters would have ensured that nobody but actors were around when the truck came to a halt at 23:05.

 The truck is visible before it slips behind trees.
 What goes on then is anybody’s guess.
-Only the very top of the container can be seen, and it does not appear to be moving that fast.
+Starting at 25 seconds in the clip only the very top of the container can be seen, and it does not appear to be moving that fast.
 The accounts say the truck moved at 40 to 50 kilometers per hour.
 After rampaging down the promenade for over a mile, 84 were alleged to have been mowed down and killed, and around 100 more were wounded.

 A second video clip shows what looks like dummies out of Beatlejuice CGI central casting.
 These bodies are among the strangest I’ve seen in evaluating such events.
 They have no faces and no navels.
 Some look like animal carcasses.
 This violates the law of non-contradiction.
 The video quality is poor, and I submit that no one owns such a camera anymore, if they ever did.
 The viewer is given a very brief glimpse and only enough to get an impression.
 The video is slowed down to give a better look.